Academic Regulations and Catalog Rights

-Continuous attendance/enrollment as it refers to attendance by a student at any campus of The California State University means enrollment in at least one course for at least one regular semester or two quarters in each calendar year.
-Absence due to an approved educational leave or for attendance at another regionally accredited institution of higher learning shall not be considered an interruption in attendance, if the absence does not exceed two years.
+Continuous attendance/enrollment, as it refers to attendance by a student at any campus of The California State University, means enrollment in at least one course for at least one regular semester in each calendar year.
+Absence due to an approved educational leave or for attendance at another accredited institution of higher learning shall not be considered an interruption in attendance, if the absence does not exceed two years.

 All students who register at Cal State San Marcos for the Fall, Spring, or Summer semesters must first be admitted to the University by the Office of Admissions.

 Students who have complied with all the admissions requirements and who have received an official notice of admission will be admitted to the University under one of the following classifications.

 Freshman.
 A student who has earned a total of zero to twenty-nine (0 to 29) semester units inclusive.